William-Feng/ESGlow/README.md

 - The specific documentation for the **frontend** can be found in the README file of the [`frontend/` directory](./frontend/).

 ## Running the App

-Ensure you have the latest version of Docker desktop installed.
+- Ensure you have the latest version of Docker desktop installed on your machine.
+If not, visit [Docker Desktop's official page](https://www.docker.com/products/docker-desktop) to download it.
+- Run `git clone` to download this GitHub repository to your local machine, and navigate into the root directory.
-Execute `./start.sh`
+- Execute `./start.sh`
+- The website is now running on http://localhost:3000/.